nf-core/differentialabundance/docs/usage.md

 ### Annotation package identifiers for Affymetrix arrays

-For `-profile affy`, default behavior is to derive an annotation table while running the affy/justrma module based on the CDF name discovered there.
+For `-profile affy`, default behaviour is to derive an annotation table while running the affy/justrma module based on the CDF name discovered there.

 ### Your own features, or no features